 How Brexit may affect your Cruise Booking

-Brexit means the United Kingdom ceasing to be a member state of the European Union on 29 March 2019 or any period of extension agreed with the European Union, and notwithstanding any transition period that may be in force following the date of departure.
+Brexit means the United Kingdom ceasing to be a member state of the European Union, notwithstanding any transition period that may be in force following the date of the United Kingdom's departure from the European Union.
+Currently the date for Brexit has not been confirmed.
 The terms on which Brexit happens are beyond our control and may give rise to consequences which we could not have avoided even if all reasonable measures had been taken by us; in that event: (a) If the consequence of Brexit is that, despite taking all reasonable measures we are unable to provide you with the Cruise or Cruise Package or other travel services which you have booked we reserve the right to cancel your booking; we shall give you as much notice as is reasonably possible of such cancellation and will refund any payment previously made by you for your booking, but in accordance with the requirements of the law (that is, the Package Travel and Linked Travel Arrangements Regulations implementing Directive (EU) 2015/2302) we will not be liable for payment of any compensation or other losses arising from that cancellation.
 In these circumstances we would treat Brexit as an Unavoidable and Extraordinary Circumstance as further defined in these Booking Conditions below; (b) If, notwithstanding Brexit, we are still able to provide you with the Cruise or Cruise Package or other travel services which you have booked but as a consequence of Brexit our cost of providing those services to you increases by an amount equivalent to more than 2% of the total price payable by you in respect of your booking, we reserve the right to charge you an additional amount over and above that in accordance with the Prices and Extras section below, which shall never be more than 8% of the total price of your booking.
 However, we will not impose any such increase in charges within 20 days of the date of your scheduled departure; (c) Please take special note that any delay or disruption to any part of your holiday does not automatically entitle you or anyone else in your Booking Party to cancel and claim a refund or other compensation unless it is impossible for us or our suppliers to perform the Contract.
 If the Cruise or Cruise Package or travel services can still be provided any subsequent cancellation by you will be treated in accordance with the Cancellations/Refunds section below.
 If, however, we determine that it is impossible for your Contract to be performed then it would be treated as the result of Unavoidable and Extraordinary Circumstances; (d) Please also take special note that as a result of Brexit there may be additional travel documentation requirements.
 It is your responsibility to ensure that you are in possession of all necessary travel and health documents before departure, this includes ensuring you have valid entry visas and passports (with sufficient validity for the duration of your holiday and any additional period which may be required) for all countries you plan to visit or disembark.
 Please visit https://travelaware.campaign.gov.uk/ for more information about the requirements for your holiday.

 The following definitions are to be applied throughout these Booking Conditions: